L3 Under Pressure

 Carpenter in OttawaHousing & Career Guide · 2026

 Ottawa's federal government sector provides exceptional job stability for Carpenters, with housing that is significantly more affordable than Toronto despite being in the same province.
 Skilled trades are in short supply across Canada.
 A licensed Carpenter can typically find work within weeks of arrival, making the relocation decision primarily a lifestyle and financial one.
-On the housing side, a Carpenter in Ottawa faces a challenging market — requiring approximately 11 yr of gross income to own a 2-bedroom condo, with rent consuming roughly 37.6% of pre-tax salary.
+On the housing side, a Carpenter in Ottawa faces a l3 under pressure market — requiring approximately 11 yr of gross income to own a 2-bedroom home, with rent consuming roughly 37.6% of pre-tax salary.

 Years to Own